WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/user.md

-Purpose of this chapter is to describe how can merchant manage its own users.
+This chapter describes how can merchant manage its own users.
 User account is required for any interaction with Wirecard ePOS API.

 ## Create a new user

-### Request

     POST https://switch.wirecard.com/mswitch-server/v1/users

         {
             "username": "john.doe",
             "email": "john.doe@example.com",
             "firstName": "John",
             "lastName": "Doe",
             "merchant": {
-             "id": "e5869bc0303b4dabbf1e593d619146dc"
+                "id": "{{YourMerchantId}}"
                 },
             "password": "Password123!",
             "roles": [
                 "MERCHANT_ADMIN"
             ],
             "status": "ENABLED",
             "timeZone": "Europe/Berlin"
         }

+- `"username"` - user's login name
+- `"email"` - _optional field_ - if not provided, it is not possible to send reset password link
+- `"firstName"` - user's first name
+- `"lastName"` - user's last name
+- `"merchant"`
+    - `"id"` - identifier of merchant assigned by Wirecard ePOS system
+- `"password"` - temporary password, it has to be changed upon first use; password is valid maximum 90 days; see also [Security](security.md) chapter
-User role defines permissions available to a particular user account.
-Wirecard ePOS provides following merchant-related roles:
+- `"roles"` - role defines permissions provided to a particular user; following merchant-related roles are available:

-- Merchant Admin - see all merchant sales and can create new user accounts
+    - `"MERCHANT_ADMIN"` - see all merchant sales and can create new user accounts
-- Merchant Advanced User - see all merchant sales
+    - `"MERCHANT_ADVANCED_USER"` - see all merchant sales
-- Merchant User - see only own sales
+    - `"MERCHANT_USER"` - see only own sales

-### Response
+- `"status"` - either `"ENABLED"` or `"DISABLED"`
+- `"timeZone"` - user's time zone

 ## List all users